gcosma/COP509/plagiarism/ReadMe.md

 The dataset can be used to:
 - Train/evaluate plagiarism detection models
 - Study paraphrasing patterns
-- Analyse differences between native/non-native writers
+- Analyze differences between native/non-native writers
 - Research text similarity measures

 ## Citation